Today we will take a look at another design pattern from the category of patterns for creating objects (creational patterns) – Builder.

 }

-Here is an example of using the Product class with the Builder design pattern implemented:
+Here is an example of using the Product class with the Builder design pattern implementation:

 Main.java

-In this example, we used the Builder pattern to create an object of type Product, but this pattern is applicable to any object that has more complex property setting.
+In this example, we have used the Builder pattern to create a Product type object, but this pattern is applicable to any object that has more complex property settings.

 public class Main {